MMosley502/LEGUP/Short-Truth-Table-Rules.md

 [![Hn3w9qb.jpg](https://iili.io/Hn3w9qb.jpg)](https://freeimage.host/)

-Use this case on a unknown variable to create a split in the branch where the variable is true in one branch, and false in another
+Use this case on a variable of Undetermined truth value to create a split in the current branch of the Tree where the variable is True in one branch, and False in another.

 ### Biconditional Case

 [![Hn3wqI1.jpg](https://iili.io/Hn3wqI1.jpg)](https://freeimage.host/)

-Use this case on a known 'Biconditional' to create a split in the branch where the surronding expressions will satisfy the condition
+Use this case on a Biconditional operator of known truth value to create a split in the current branch of the Tree where the surrounding expressions will satisfy the condition in different ways in the two new branches.

 ### Conditional Case

 [![Hn3w7It.jpg](https://iili.io/Hn3w7It.jpg)](https://freeimage.host/)

-Use this case on a known 'Conditional' to create a split in the branch where the surronding expressions will satisfy the condition
+Use this case on a Conditional operator of known truth value to create a split in the current branch of the Tree where the surrounding expressions will satisfy the condition in different ways in the two new branches.

 ### Conjunction Case

 [![Hn3jig4.jpg](https://iili.io/Hn3jig4.jpg)](https://freeimage.host/)

-Use this case on a known 'And' to create a split in the branch where the surronding expressions will satisfy the condition
+Use this case on a an AND operator that is known to be False to create a split in the current branch of the Tree where the surrounding expressions will satisfy the condition in different ways in the two new branches.

 ### Disjunction Case

 [![Hn3wVv2.jpg](https://iili.io/Hn3wVv2.jpg)](https://freeimage.host/)

-Use this case on a known 'Or' to create a split in the branch where the surronding expressions will satisfy the condition
+Use this case on an OR operator that is known to be True to create a split in the current branch of the Tree where the surrounding expressions will satisfy the condition in different ways in the two new branches.

 ## Contradiction Rules